Yutong-Zhou-cv/Academic_Resume/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Currently, I’m a Ph.D. student in Interaction Laboratory at Ritsumeikan University (since Fall 2020) and supervised by [Prof. Nobutaka Shimada](https://research-db.ritsumei.ac.jp/rithp/k03/resid/S000224?lang=en).
+Before that, I received my M.E. in Ritsumeikan University with research on the video-based draining task, supervised by Prof.Nobutaka Shimada, and got my double certificated B.E in software engineering in Dalian University of Technology(DUT) and B.E in information science and engineering in Ritsumeikan University(RU).

+My research interests are vision-language cooperative representation and multi-modalities learning, which includes text-to-face synthesis and manipulation, face analysis, and image synthesis in various industries.
+I have proposed a SOTA text-to-face dataset and new metrics to driven research in this field.

+I have published 6 papers and research reports on journals, international conferences and domestic conferences (about video de-raining and text-to-face synthesis tasks), and responsible for 3 projects (neural sign language translation, face-glasses composition & generation task, and the ingredients place order and location prediction of a bento for industrial automatic robotics).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "CV_ZHOU Yutong.pdf" "newtab" >}}resumé{{< /staticref >}}.